 • Must have at least 1 special character

-Question 5: I’ve forgotten my password or my password has expired.
-How do I use the new system to reset my password?
+Question 4: I’ve forgotten my password or my password has expired.
+How do I use the Titan Sign In dashboard to reset my password?

 Forgot Password allows you to reset your password after either answering your Challenge Questions or entering a One Time Passcode sent either to your phone or alternate email depending on what options you have enabled.

 Reset Password allows you to change your password.
 You have to know and log in with your current password in order to use the Reset Password feature.